aferust/opencvd/README.md

 contributors to the project.
 Let's make it a complete binding to opencv.

 ## Requirements
-Opencvd requires the following packeges to build:
+Opencvd requires the following packages to build:

 * OpenCV ~>4.0 ( must be built with contrib repo)
 * cmake (version of 3.10.2 is installed in my system)